RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 ## Testing the server configuration

 Okay, we've got the server config set up to where we need it so far.
-Let's bring up the Wireguard ```wg0``` interface with the applications ["quick" tool](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) now to see if things will load properly:
+Let's bring up the Wireguard ```wg0``` interface with the application's ["quick" tool](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) now to see if things will load properly:

 ```console